The Transportation Brief®: A Quarterly Newsletter, Spring 2019

 by Ronald J. MorelockThe Canada Revenue Agency (CRA) now administers a federal fuel tax that is part of the Canadian government’s plan to reduce Greenhouse Gas (GHG) emissions in Canada.
 Failure to timely register or pay the fuel charge may result in penalties and interest.

 - Transportation Brief: Spotlight on Scopelitis Emerging Tech Practice

-Shannon M. Cohen, Gregory M. Feary, Craig J. Helmreich, Andrew K. Light, Nathaniel G. SaylorThe way transportation companies conduct business today is changing quicker than ever, with technology presenting new opportunities and challenges.
+Shannon M. Cohen, Gregory M. Feary, Andrew K. Light, Nathaniel G. SaylorThe way transportation companies conduct business today is changing quicker than ever, with technology presenting new opportunities and challenges.
 The Scopelitis Firm actively follows these changes and frequently assists newly-formed, technology-based transportation companies and established companies that seek to adopt new technologies to enhance their existing business model.

 - On the Road